DataDog/documentation/content/en/getting_started/tagging/using_tags.md

 The [Synthetic Tests][1] page lists your Synthetic tests.

 To filter tests by tags, use the search bar or facet checkboxes.
-The search bar format is `<KEY>:<VALUE>`, for example: `tag:mini-website`.
+The search bar format is `<KEY>:<VALUE>`.
+For example: `tag:mini-website`.
 For advanced search, see [Search and Manage Synthetic Tests][2].

 {{< img src="tagging/using_tags/syntheticstags.png" alt="Synthetics Tags" style="width:80%;">}}